TahiriNadia/tahirilab/_pages/classification.md

 ### Related publications:

+- Torquet, E., Jansson, J., & Tahiri, N. (2025).
+Graph-based method for constructing consensus trees.
+Proceedings in 15th International Conference on Bioscience, Biochemistry and Bioinformatics (ICBBB 2025), Bangkok, Thailand.
 - Sifat, M. H. R., & Tahiri, N. (2024).
 A new algorithm for building comprehensive consensus tree.
+Proceedings in 4th workshop on Graphs and more Complex structures for Learning and Reasoning, Vancouver, Canada.
 - Makarenkov, V., Barseghyan, G. S., & Tahiri, N. (2023).
 Inferring multiple consensus trees and supertrees using clustering: A review.
 Data Analysis and Optimization: In Honor of Boris Mirkin's 80th Birthday, 191-213.
 - Tahiri, N., & Koshkarov, A. (2022, July).
 New Metrics for Classifying Phylogenetic Trees Using K-means and the Symmetric Difference Metric.
 In Conference of the International Federation of Classification Societies (pp. 383-391).
 Cham: Springer International Publishing.
 - Tahiri, N., Fichet, B., & Makarenkov, V. (2022).
 Building alternative consensus trees and supertrees using k-means and Robinson and Foulds distance.
 Bioinformatics, 38(13), 3367-3376.
 - Tahiri, N; Willems, M; Makarenkov, V. (2018).
 A new fast method for inferring multiple consensus trees using k-medoids.
 BMC evolutionary biology.
 18(48): 1-12.

 ### FUNDING:

-Fonds de recherche du Québec - Nature et Technologie (FRQNT)
+- Fonds de recherche du Québec - Nature et Technologie (FRQNT)